TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 ---
 ### Sample course: FNDN 101: The Liberal Arts Journey
-Foundations 101 is an engaging course designed to instroduce students to a Christian Liberal Arts education as well as imparting knowledge, skills, and attitudes that will set up students for success in university study.
+Foundations 101 is an engaging course designed to introduce students to a Christian Liberal Arts education as well as imparting knowledge, skills, and attitudes that will set up students for success at TWU.
 This course is delivered through our user-friendly WordPress platform, offering an interactive and enriching learning experience.
 By leveraging the WordPress structure, we have created a seamless navigation system, fostering strong connections between students, instructors, peers, and the course content.

 *Course Highlights:*

+**Clear Navigation**: Navigating through the course materials should be intuitive and straightforward.
+Our WordPress structure ensures a user-friendly interface, allowing students to easily access and locate relevant content.
+Whether it's viewing course lectures, accessing learning resources, or submitting assignments, our navigation system simplifies the learning experience.

 **Engaging Learning Experience**: Foundations 101 is designed to captivate students' interest from the start.
 Through interactive multimedia elements, thought-provoking discussions, and engaging activities, the course ensures a dynamic and enjoyable learning journey.

 **Personal Connections**: We believe in the power of building relationships in the learning process.
 Foundations 101 facilitates connections between students, instructors, and peers, encouraging collaboration, communication, and the exchange of ideas.
 The WordPress platform enables students to interact through various channels, including discussion forums, live chats, and student blogs.

-**Clear Navigation**: Navigating through the course materials should be intuitive and straightforward.
-Our WordPress structure ensures a user-friendly interface, allowing students to easily access and locate relevant content.
-Whether it's viewing course lectures, accessing learning resources, or submitting assignments, our navigation system simplifies the learning experience.

 **E-Portfolios**: As part of the course, students have the opportunity to create their own blogs and e-Portfolios within the WordPress platform.
 This feature promotes active reflection, knowledge sharing, and peer feedback.
 By expressing their thoughts and insights through blogging, students develop a deeper understanding of the subject matter and engage in meaningful discussions with their peers.

 **Learner Support Pages**: We understand that students may require additional assistance and guidance during their learning journey.
 Foundations 101 provides comprehensive learner support pages within WordPress, offering a wealth of resources, FAQs, and access to dedicated support channels.
 Our goal is to ensure that students receive the necessary assistance and thrive academically.

-See snapdhots of FNDN 101 below as an example of engaging content, meaningful connections, and seamless navigation.
+See snapshots of FNDN 101 below as an example of engaging content, meaningful connections, and seamless navigation.

 <iframe src="https://create.twu.ca/h5p/wp-admin/admin-ajax.php?action=h5p_embed&id=547" width="959" height="620" frameborder="0" allowfullscreen="allowfullscreen" title="Course Structure of FNDN 101: The Liberal Arts Journey"></iframe>